British shoppers may pay high price from horsemeat scandal

 The British government has come under pressure to act and to explain lapses in quality control.
 Supermarkets, catering and restaurant firms, as well as food manufacturers, are battling to restore consumer confidence amid a welter of lurid headlines playing on a popular British queasiness about eating horsemeat.

-Although Tesco (TSCO.L), Britain's biggest retailer, has said raising standards "doesn't mean more expensive food," many in the meat industry are not convinced.
+Although Tesco, Britain's biggest retailer, has said raising standards "doesn't mean more expensive food," many in the meat industry are not convinced.

 He said consumers had to be more realistic.